ucsd-cse29/fa24/src/week3/index.md

 ## Lab Goals
-- Set up SSH keys for ieng6 and Github
+1. Set up SSH keys for `ieng6` and Github
-- Learn basic terminal shortcuts and typing in `vim`
+2. Learn basic terminal shortcuts and editing in  `vim`
-- Learn how to upload file changes using git CLI
+3. Learn how to manage repositories using `git` CLI

 ## Lab Tasks